Dinger's Aviation Pages

 De Havilland DH93 Don

-Why was this advanced design rejected?
+Why was this design rejected?

 The de Havilland Don prototype "E3" as originally built, with a dummy turret.
 It should also be noted that the dark colour of the aircraft is due to the use of orthochrome film, it was actually bright yellow.